Returning to the workplace

 Find out more about:

-- shielding and vulnerable people – including what employees and employers should do if someone's doctor advises them to continue shielding
+- shielding and vulnerable people – including what employees and employers should do if someone's doctor advises them to stay at home

 - absence from work